Research-Based

 Oat Milk

 Oat milk has become a popular choice for those with food allergies and intolerances.
 Made from oats and water, oat milk is naturally free from lactose, nuts, and soy.
 However, it tends to be higher in calories, carbs, and fiber and lower in protein than soy or cow’s milk.
-Oat milk sold in stores is often enriched with B vitamins, which adds extra nutrition; however, that used in TIU protein powder is not.
+Oat milk sold in stores is often enriched with B vitamins, which adds nutritional value; however, that used in TIU protein powder is not.

 Does Tone It Up Plant-Based Protein Work?